Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 Lovers of history may wish to visit Rosslyn Chapel, which is around 25 minutes away from the Stair Arms.
 Or if you don’t mind driving a little further, you could visit the charming Dawyck Botanic Garden.
 It is just under an hour away from the hotel by car.

-The Stair Arms: Our Verdict
+The Stair Arms: My Verdict

-Our room was fresh, sleek and modern in design.
+The room was fresh, sleek and modern in design.
 And although that missing hairdryer did seem to be a strange omission, it was quickly forgotten.

 The Stair Arms is a good hotel to break your journey to Edinburgh and beyond, at a price that represents very good value.